covjson/specification/spec.md

 A reference system connection object creates a link between values within domain axes and a reference system to be able to interpret those values, e.g. as coordinates in a certain coordinate reference system.

 - A reference system connection object must have a member `"identifiers"` which has as value an array of axis and/or component identifiers that are referenced in this object.
 Depending on the type of referencing, the ordering of the identifiers may be relevant, e.g. for 2D/3D coordinate reference systems.
-- A reference system connection object must have exactly one of the members `"srs"`, `"trs"`, or `"rs"`, where `"srs"` has as value a spatial referencing system object, `"trs"` a temporal referencing system object, and `"rs"` a referencing system object that is neither spatial nor temporal.
-Section 5 defines common types of spatial and temporal referencing system objects.
+- A reference system connection object must have exactly one of the members `"srs"`, `"trs"`, or `"rs"`, where `"srs"` has as value a spatial reference system object, `"trs"` a temporal reference system object, and `"rs"` a reference system object that is neither spatial nor temporal.
+Section 5 defines common types of spatial and temporal reference system objects.

 Example of a reference system connection object:
 ```js